charbugs/donkey-lisp/README.md

 ~~Input~~/Output

+As said above, there is no input/ouptut in this language except of the `print` function.

 The `print` function takes an arbitrary length of arguments of any type and prints its string representations on the screen.
 The function returns the first argument or `none` if no arguments where passed.

 ```clojure